yracine/device-type.myecobee/README.md

 /****************************************************

-The smartapp that enables Heating/Cooling Zoned Solutions based on your ecobee schedule(s)- coupled with smart vents (optional) for better temp settings control throughout your home"
+The smartapp that enables Multi Zoned Heating/Cooling Solutions based on your ecobee schedule(s)- coupled with smart vents (optional) for better temp settings control throughout your home"

 And many others...